 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

 Puerto Vallarta is an amazing destination for remote workers.
 It offers a fantastic lifestyle with a relatively low cost of living compared to Canada and the U.S.

-Luxury amenities that may not be affordable at home, like pools and house cleaners, come included with many Puerto Vallarta rentals.
+Luxury amenities that may not be affordable at home, like pools and house cleaners, come included with many Puerto Vallarta apartment rentals.

 If you’ve decided to make the move (great decision), keep reading for tips on getting your first apartment rental in Puerto Vallarta.